 Just because the voters of a state approve the legalization of marijuana, either for medical or recreational use, doesn’t mean that it will become available anytime soon.
 It can take years for a state to finalize its laws and regulations, and until that happens businesses cannot apply for licenses to operate.
 If businesses cannot operate then patients and customers can’t legally purchase the products they need, even if they are technically legal to possess and consume in their state.
+So even though there is a Canada marijuana delivery service, you cannot legally purchase it just yet to your state (even though Canada might be a bit from your home town!)

 Many states will vote on whether to legalize marijuana in 2018, but we’ve narrowed our list to 4 states that will actually have marijuana in stores and available for purchase this coming year.